Stand up for the facts!

 Featured Fact-check

-But high early voter counts don’t indicate a fraudulent Trump win.
+But high early voter counts don’t signal a fraudulent Trump win.
 Not all the millions of early voters cast ballots for Harris.
 It’s also difficult to draw conclusions about voter behavior during the 2024 election by comparing it with the 2020 election, when Trump discouraged early and mail voting.

 "Republican messaging concerning vote by mail and absentee ballots has changed this election cycle," Morley said, adding that Republicans encouraged early and mail voting.
 "Accordingly, we would expect the partisan breakdown of voters who use those methods of voting to have changed between the 2020 and 2024 elections."